 And if you want to get up really high and photograph a really big scene, you can also do what we did, and call up that friend who has a DRONE…

-We hope you have a blast creating some outdoor artwork this summer.
+We hope you have a blast creating some outdoor artwork this summer and that you’re inspired to get your kids making their own easy chalk drawings.
 Let us know what you are creating and share links to any photos or posts you make.
 We would LOVE to see your spray chalk art.

 Don’t Miss This…